 o Medically Needy. --The Medically Needy are individuals who have insufficient finances to meet the cost of their medical care, meet the categorical requirements for Medicaid, but who are not eligible for cash assistance because their income and/or resource levels are too high.
 Their resources must be within State limits, and the amount of their incurred medical expenses must equal or exceed the amount of income they have above the State income level.

---§
+o Qualified Medicare Beneficiaries. --A Qualified Medicare Beneficiary (QMB) is an individual who is entitled to Medicare hospital insurance benefits under Part A whose income does not exceed 100 percent of the official, Federal poverty level and whose resources do not exceed twice the SSI resource limit.
+QMBs are addressed in more detail in §3490.

 If you decide to cover any medically needy groups, the following requirements apply: